-Employment in enterprises in the National Capital Region (NCR) exhibited a slower rate of increase in the third quarter of 2017
+Employment in enterprises in the National Capital Region (NCR) increased gradually in the fourth quarter of 2017 at 1.38 percent.

 LISA GRACE S. BERSALES, Ph.D.